 Subject to the Government of the State of Israel's policy and quotas regarding employment of temporary auxiliary workers in long term care facilities in Israel, PIBA will send SESA from time-to-time via e-mail an official letter requesting to launch the procedures under this Implementation Protocol (hereinafter: the "Request").
 PIBA may include in the Request, an estimate of the minimum/maximum number of applicants to be included in the database.

-Within 14 days of receiving PIBA's request, SESA shall publicize the possibility of applying for temporary auxiliary worker positions in Israel under this Protocol through the regular SESA channels, as well as, in daily national newspapers as per coordination with PIBA. .
-SESA and PIBA will agree upon the form of publication in each relevant channel.
+Within 14 days of receiving PIBA's request, SESA shall publicize the possibility of applying for temporary auxiliary worker positions in Israel under this Protocol through the regular SESA channels, as well as, in daily national newspapers as per coordination with PIBA.
+SESA and PIBA will agree upon the form of publication.
 The information to be publicized may include inter alia, the following:

 Position: Auxiliary workers in Long Term Care Facilities in Israel;